Understanding 1099-K Forms: What You Need to Know

 This is one of the most common “I think this is wrong” situations.
 There are legitimate reasons you might still get a 1099-K, including:

-Payment card transactions follow different reporting rules than third-party network thresholds
+Payment card transactions follow different reporting rules than third-party network thresholds.

-Some platforms may issue forms even below thresholds in certain circumstances
+Some platforms may issue forms even below thresholds in certain circumstances.

-Your state may have a lower reporting threshold than the federal standard
+Your state may have a lower reporting threshold than the federal standard.

 Bottom line: receiving a 1099-K doesn’t automatically mean you did something wrong.
 It means your filing should include a reconciliation.

 This is where people overpay.
+Common double-counting patterns include:

-Reporting 1099-K income and also reporting the same bank deposits as income again
+Reporting 1099-K income and also reporting the same bank deposits as income again.

-Reporting 1099-K plus a 1099-NEC for the same work stream
+Reporting 1099-K plus a 1099-NEC for the same work stream.

-Reporting platform gross receipts again on top of invoices or sales summaries
+Reporting platform gross receipts again on top of invoices or sales summaries.

-Mixing business and personal transfers in the same app account and reporting everything as business
+Mixing business and personal transfers in the same app account and reporting everything as business.

 A correct return reports income once, supported by a tie-out that explains the totals.
 If you file as a contractor or freelancer, see our 1099 Self-Employed Tax Services page.

-1099-NEC: payer is reporting service payments to you
+1099-NEC: payer is reporting service payments to you.

-1099-MISC: payer is reporting other categories (rents, prizes, other income, etc.)
+1099-MISC: payer is reporting other categories (rents, prizes, other income, etc.).

-1099-K: payment settlement entity is reporting processed payments (gross)
+1099-K: payment settlement entity is reporting processed payments (gross).

-Step 2: Download platform-level support (for 1099-K)
+Step 2: Download Platform-Level Support (for 1099-K)

 Do not rely on the one-page summary alone.
 Pull: